Welcome to our online Parent Packet

 Check your email at the first of each week for the current issue of Windows, Episcopal High School’s parent eNewsletter.
 Each issue features "Gentle Reminders," news, annual giving information, and student achievements.

-This customized portal provides parents with announcements, forms, and event information.
-My BackPack is accessible via Parent Central.
+This customized portal provides parents with announcements, event information, and important links.
+Canvas is accessible via Parent Central.

 Emergency Text Messaging